flowground/amazonaws-com-mediastore-connector/README.md

 - API Key
 ## Actions

+### CreateContainer
-### Creates a storage container to hold objects.
-A container is similar to a bucket in the Amazon S3 service.
+> Creates a storage container to hold objects.
+A container is similar to a bucket in the Amazon S3 service.<br/>

 #### Input Parameters
 * `Action` - _required_